PRTK25/cv/index.md

 **Native Process Framework**
 - Developed a Java based Workflow Engine to support long running Banking Business Processes.
 Built core framework functionalities such as asynchronous and synchronous execution, looping, user tasks, error handling etc.
 - Built tooling for process definition DSL, reducing effort required to build processes.
-- Migrated existing Oracle BPEL processes invoving Deposit and Credit Card Account Origination flows.
+Migrated existing Oracle BPEL processes involving Deposit and Credit Card Account Origination flows.
 - Wrote unit test for existing and new functionalities and brought code coverage to 70%.
-Added extensive documentation ranging from javadocs to usage guides.
+Added extensive documentation ranging from javadoc to usage guides.

 - **_Technologies used_**: *Java, Oracle SQL.*

 **OJET\(Oracle JavaScript Extension Toolkit) Web Apps**
- - Developed Webapps for multiple POCs and demos to showcase OBP (Oracle Banking Platform) Rest API framwork, using OJET for frontend.
+ - Developed Webapps for multiple POCs and demos to showcase OBP (Oracle Banking Platform) REST API framework, using OJET for frontend.
  - Collaborated with Devops to set up continuous integration for OBP UI Projects.
  - Developed a java based utility to parse JSFF pages (used in Oracle ADF) to automatically generate OJET based screens.